 House geckos (Hemidactylus frenatus) are evasive, likely originated in Southeast Asia, but are now found across tropical and subtropical regions worldwide, including Central America and the Caribbean.
 They spread easily through trade and travel, adapting well to human homes.
 In Belize, they’re common in both jungle houses, hotels, and city buildings.

 The downside to house geckos is that they tend to leave their droppings everywhere and are quite prolific.
 I tend to tolerate them because they are great at catching mosquitoes.
-Admittedly, they are also entertaining to watch them defend their small territories from other house geckos.
+Admittedly, they are also entertaining to watch as they defend their small territories from other house geckos.

 House geckos – everywhere